To sell or swap? South Africa weighs options for AstraZeneca shots ahead of J&J rollout

-JOHANNESBURG (Reuters) - South Africa’s health minister said on Wednesday the government may sell or swap its doses of the AstraZeneca COVID-19 vaccine, but it would wait for advice from scientists as it prepares to roll out an alternative U.S. shot next week.
+JOHANNESBURG (Reuters) - South Africa’s health minister said on Wednesday the government may sell or swap doses of AstraZeneca’s COVID-19 vaccine it may not need, as it scrambles to start inoculating its citizens with an alternative U.S. shot next week.

-South Africa paused the rollout of the vaccine developed by AstraZeneca and Oxford University following data in a small clinical trial that showed it did not protect against mild to moderate illness from the 501Y.V2 variant of the coronavirus now dominant in the country.
+The unusual move comes just days after South Africa paused the rollout of the vaccine developed by AstraZeneca and Oxford University following a small clinical trial that showed it did not protect against mild to moderate illness from the 501Y.V2 variant dominant in the country.

 Health Minister Zweli Mkhize told a news conference the country would start vaccinating health workers with Johnson & Johnson’s vaccine in the form of an “implementation study” with researchers some time next week.